The Honors Program

 - WS 153: Feminist Research Methods

-- The number of units that you will have completed before the beginning of Fall 2017 semester
+- Number of units you will complete by the beginning of the Fall 2021 semester

 - Expected graduation date

 - Personal Statement: Please provide a brief statement (1-2 paragraphs), in which you indicate (a) why you would like to participate in the COSS Honors Program; (b) how it might help advance your personal, educational, and/or career goals; and (c) what particular research topic you would be interested to work on.

 Deadline: Please complete the application here by February 24, 2021 by 5pm.